AgnesK/DungeonCrawler/Exercises.md

 ### Exercise 0
 Estimate the tasks below, i.e. compare them with each other to see which ones seem easier or harder than other tasks.
 Then try to arrange them in categories (Mouse/easy - Dog/intermediate - Elephant/hard).
+If you don't know what a task means, try to clarify and define it with your team.

 ### Exercise 1
 Copy the skeleton folder and rename it to your team's name.